emerinohdz/mirna-traps/README.md

 After building the project, install the db schema to a mysql database and make a JNDI resource (datasource) available in your favorite Application Server with the name "jdbc/mirna", pointing to the created db.
+Also, you'll need to make a Properties object available through JNDI under the name "resource/mirna_config", containing a single property:
+"eclipselink.databasePlatform=org.eclipse.persistence.platform.database.MySQLPlatform"

 You'll need to add the following system property to the jvm instance that runs your app server for the production configuration to take place: